besakkinathan/homework/README.md

-# Lovevery Take Home Project
+# sample Take Home Project

-This is the take-home project for engineers at Lovevery, and thanks in advance for taking the time on this.
+This is the take-home project for engineers at sample, and thanks in advance for taking the time on this.
 The goal of this project is to try to simulate some real-world work you'll do as an engineer for us, so that we can see you write some code from the comfort of your own computer.